victorwamwea/30-Day-Terraform-challenge-/Day18/README.md

 ## Overview

 Welcome to Day 18 of the Terraform 30-Day Challenge!
 Today, we will dive into the world of automated testing for Terraform code.
 Automated tests are crucial for maintaining confidence in your infrastructure as it evolves.
-We’ll cover unit tests, integration tests, and end-to-end tests, which are key to ensuring your Terraform code works as expected across different environments.
+We'll cover unit tests, integration tests, and end-to-end tests, which are key to ensuring your Terraform code works as expected across different environments.

 ## Tasks for Today